nsigustavo/idoctestgeditplugin/README.rst

 Doctest interactive Plugin
 ==========================

-The idoctestgeditplugin searches for pieces of text that look like interactive Python sessions, and then executes those sessions.
+The idoctestgeditplugin searches for pieces of text that look like Python interactive sessions, and then executes these sessions.

 Use <Shift><Enter> to activate the snippet and see a returned code in the document.

 Example::